hhertout/zookoo-stm/web/docs/quick-start/deploy-with-docker.md

 # Deploy with docker

-The easiest way to test ZookooZookoo is to run it with docker
+The easiest way to test Zookoo is to run it with docker

 ```bash
 docker run neryo/zoukouzoukou:latest -v ./config.toml:/etc/rustbox/config.toml